-Clearing up your backyard of feces regularly can also go a long way to keeping their environment clean and virus free.
+Clearing up your backyard of feces every day can also go a long way to keeping their environment clean and virus free.
 It is also worth trying to minimize your dog’s exposure to relatively unhygienic environments.
 Try not to let them roll around in dog poo at the public park and stop them rustling around in trash bins!

 All of these measures offer a short-term preventative solution.
 They are not wholly effective, but they can substantially reduce the chances of your dog catching a virus in the first place.